Shopify/ruby-lsp/README.md

 ### Addons

 The Ruby LSP provides an addon system that allows other gems to enhance the base functionality with more editor features.
-This is the mechanism that powers addons like
+This is the mechanism that powers addons like:

 - [Ruby LSP Rails](https://github.com/Shopify/ruby-lsp-rails)
 - [Ruby LSP RSpec](https://github.com/st0012/ruby-lsp-rspec)